Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now onto our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
+Now it's time to move on to our final game, Lightning Fill In The Blank.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can, each correct answer now worth two points.
 Bill, can you give us the scores?

-BILL KURTIS: Helen has two.
-Peter has three.
-And Tom has three.
+BILL KURTIS: Maeve has two.
+Amy has two.
+And Joel has three.
+There you go.

+SAGAL: All right.
+So Maeve and Amy are tied.
+I'm going to arbitrarily decide that, Maeve, you get to go first.
+All right?

-SAGAL: OK, Helen.
-You are in third place.
-You're up first.
-The clock will start when I begin your first question.
-Fill in the blank.
-On Monday, Attorney General blank announced his resignation.
+SAGAL: The clock will start when I begin your first question.
+Fill in the blank, Maeve.
+Early on Thursday, Vice President Pence certified blank's election win.

 (SOUNDBITE OF BELL)